 If you click directly in the search field, a drop-down list with many materials will open.
 To get an initial overview, close the collapsible area labeled AFMG DATABASE.
-Then all four subdivisions of the database will be visible.
+Then all five subdivisions of the database will be visible.
 They are defined as follows:

 - The MATERIALS IN USE database contains all materials that are currently assigned to faces in the project. - The GENERIC MATERIALS database contains a small number of designed datasets that each represent a class of material.
 This database is read-only. - The AFMG DATABASE contains a large number of curated materials.
 It is based on published datasets from various books, articles, and other sources.
+This database is also read-only. - The MANUFACTURER MATERIALS database includes a number of datasets provided by manufacturers of acoustic materials to be shipped with EASE.
+The manufacturer name is automatically added as a search tag.
 This database is also read-only. - The CUSTOM DATABASE can be equipped by the user.
 To add your own materials, a MAT file needs to be created using the material editor (see chapter 18) and then saved in the folder C:\Users\Public\Documents\AFMG\EASE\Custom Materials.
 Upon start of the software, EASE will load all materials in this folder and provide them for selection in this menu.
+An additional, user-defined folder can also be defined as described in section 3.2.1.